 - Guarantor loans.
 If you have someone who can guarantee for you (that is, who’s willing to take legal responsibility for your debt) you may be able to access credit through a guarantor lender.
 However, interest rates can be high compared to traditional bank loans.

 - Credit-builder credit cards.
 If your credit score isn’t great, these are generally a good idea because they can be used to improve it.
 They have loose eligibility criteria but normally a high APR (annual percentage rate), so they’re no good for borrowing money in the long term.
 You should only use them to spread out your expenses within the billing cycle, and clear your balance in full every month every time you can.

 - Specialist lenders.
 Some lenders specialise in offering credit to people with low income and a poor credit score.
 They can be a solution, but you should be careful because they may offer sky-high interest rates that won’t help you solve your money problems.

 If that sounds like you, you may find that if you’re accepted for credit, you get offered a higher rate or a lower amount.
-Keep in mind that the rate advertised by lenders is generally a “representative” APR – which means that the majority of people will get it, not that everyone will get it.
+Keep in mind that the rate advertised by lenders is generally a “representative” APR – which means that the majority of people will get it, and not that everyone will get it.